 Yai: I’d encourage them to find out what their optimal learning experience is.
 We all learn in different ways – some online, in person, in a group or individually.
 At The Latinista, we bring the group experience to women seeking community learning and inspiration from others’ ideas.

 Ana: Anything else you would like to share with us?

 Yai: Self-promotion is everything.
 One must always look to celebrate their success and share their accomplishments with the greater community.
+Share from a humble place and give credit for those that helped you achieve milestones.
 Share with the intent to educate others so that they can also empower themselves with the knowledge of what you’ve learned.

-Thank you so much for sharing your inspiring story with us!
+Thank you so much for sharing your inspiring story with us Yai!